-- any adverse findings by a government agency or local council regarding your business or its operation
+- any adverse findings by a government agency or local council regarding a business or its operation

-- your business is, or notice has been given that it will be, placed under external administration
+- a business is, or notice has been given that it will be, placed under external administration

-- a petition for bankruptcy or to wind up or deregister your company or business
+- a petition for bankruptcy or to wind up or deregister a company or business

-- your business is or becomes deregistered or unregistered (including cancellation or lapse in registration or any relevant permit).
+- the business is or becomes deregistered or unregistered (including cancellation or lapse in registration or any relevant permit).

 Only final applications that are lodged with the Department will be considered and assessed.
 Applications in draft stage will not be considered.

-The Department’s decision on all matters pertaining to the award of funding under this program is at the Department’s absolute discretion.
+The Department’s decisions on all matters pertaining to the award of funding under this program is at the Department’s absolute discretion.

 What is the status of my application?

 The status of your application will appear in the Business Victoria Grants Portal as one of the following: